vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Market creation reward metrics (both each market's `cumulative volume` and the payout record flags to identify [funder, market scope, reward asset] combinations that have already been rewarded) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and will be restored after a checkpoint restart.

+## Team reward metrics

+All metrics (except [market creation](#market-creation-reward-metrics)) can be used to define the distribution of both individual rewards and team rewards.

+A team’s reward metric is the weighted average metric score of the top performing `n` % of team members by number where `n` is specified when creating the recurring transfer (i.e. for a team of 100 parties with `n=0.1`, the 10 members with the highest metric score).

 ## Reward accounts

 Trading reward accounts are defined by the reward asset (the asset in which the reward is paid out), the market, and the reward type (metric).